-River cruises are currently unavailable
+River cruises available

 Cruises are $25.00 a head.
 Lunches, morning and afternoon teas can be arranged.
 Contact us for queries about large group bookings.

 Trips are tide dependent and depart at a different time each day.
 Colin and Gloria would love you to enjoy a cruise on our paddle boat Tamati.
 You can also enjoy a visit through the Historical Maritime Museum.